Passing an audit doesn’t mean you’re in control

 Compliance programs behave the same way.
 If control tightens only in preparation for the audit, drift is inevitable.
 If ownership and review are embedded in daily operations, audits become confirmations rather than corrections.

-When passing the audit becomes the goal, organizations focus on readiness.
+When passing an audit becomes the goal, organizations focus on readiness.
 When sustaining control becomes the goal, organizations focus on consistency.

 Those are very different operating models.